bradwestness/bradwestness.github.io/_posts/2018/2018-12-04-tuesdays-with-bernie-no-5-trade-season-begins.md

 categories: [Tuesdays with Bernie, Brewers, Baseball]
 ---

 A little bit of team news this week as we get into the off-season trade period.
+The team had a few tender/non-tender decisions to make at the deadline last Friday.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SaHrqKKFnSA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>